willfurnass/sheffield_hpc/README.rst

 To contribute to this documentation, first you have to fork it on GitHub and clone it to your machine, see `Fork a Repo <https://help.github.com/articles/fork-a-repo/>`_ for the GitHub documentation on this process.

-Once you have the git repository locally on your computer, you will need to ensure you have Python and the Tox_ build tool installed.
+Once you have the git repository locally on your computer, you will also need to clone `hpc-examples <https://github.com/rcgsheffield/hpc-examples>`_ into sheffield_hpc and ensure you have Python and the Tox_ build tool installed.

 Please see our `Documentation Reference <https://docs.hpc.shef.ac.uk/en/latest/referenceinfo/admins/>`_ which is a valuable resource for admins of our documentation.